 Red Rock Creek on the east side of the upper lakes meanders through grasslands and the banks of it are often lined with willows, it is very picturesque, the mountains and clouds framing a picture postcard view.

 This Yellow-bellied Marmot was photographed from a narrow road that goes to Mac Donald Pond on the refuge.
 You can also see chipmunks scurrying along the road, sitting on lichen covered rocks and peering out from behind sagebrush leaves.
 High on the hills in old dead snags you might see a Swainson’s Hawk looking over the valley floor.
-On Mac Donald Pond you might see many species of ducks or small flocks of migrating shorebirds.
+On Mac Donald or Wigeon Pond you might see many species of ducks or small flocks of migrating shorebirds.

 Heading back to the campsite on this last trip I had the opportunity to photograph this young Pronghorn that was born earlier this year.
 They sure grow fast.
 At this point they were still traveling with the adults and they have begun to form loose herds with a single male close by.